 You can expect to work within an atmosphere that is friendly, supportive and one that will ensure that you can learn effectively whilst feeling safe.

 It has been great to see you come into Coombe this term.
-The presentation that your Parents were shown while you met your tutor can be found as an attachment at the bottom of this page.

 This section will give you some great information to help you join our school in September.